Information for Reviewers

 HOW TO REVIEW: THE PRACTICAL SIDE

-Reviewers are assigned a manuscript via our OJS-run website.
-The manuscripts are expunged from information that could point at the author, in order to make a blind review possible.
+Reviewers will be sent the manuscript via e-mail, along with an optional Review Form.
+Manuscripts are expunged from information that could point at the author, in order to make a blind review possible.
 (The Editor double-checks this; it is possible that his name will show in the “author” or “contributor” field by accident after saving the revised file, so let him know if this is the case.)

 To facilitate the review process, we use a standard form given to all reviewers.
 Many fields are multiple choice, and there are parts of the form where you can type in your feedback.
 The form is optional, though, and occasionally (especially when a lot of feedback is deemed necessary) reviewers have opted to write comments on a copy of the manuscript, or simply write down their review, with comments and notes.
 More commonly, though, reviewers use the form.